11 Incredible Weekend Trips from Portland to Plan ASAP

 This is one of our favorite stretches of the Oregon Coast, with some great hikes, wide sandy beaches, and, of course, the very scenic capes that the route is named after.

-There are plenty of things to do and see on this 24 mile stretch of coast to fill a weekend trip, though most people do it as a day trip from Portland or as part of their Oregon Coast road trip
+There are plenty of things to do and see on this 24 mile stretch of coast to fill a weekend trip, though most people do it as part of a broader Oregon Coast road trip.

 For the purposes of this guide, we’re talking about the combination of Tillamook and the Three Capes Scenic Route, which is a lovely drive from Cape Meares down past Cape Lookout, ending at Cape Kiwanda.